AOSSIE-Org/Ell-ena/BACKEND.md

    ```bash
    cp .env.example .env
    ```
+   This copies the example environment variables to a new file you can safely edit.

 2. Get your Supabase credentials from the project dashboard:
    - Go to Settings > API in your Supabase dashboard